asaxuc/asaxuc.github.io/_pages/about.md

 Others
 ------
-- I'm immersed in painting and post-modern aesthetics.
+- I'm immersed in painting, musical opera and subcultures (like post-modern aesthetics).
 Feel free to email me for academical discussions & making friends as a same painting enthusiast.
-- PFP by twitter@0wanwing, one of my most appreciated artists.
+- PFP by twitter@0wanwing.